-Your E.P.A Century stove will work best if a thick bed of hot embers is maintained in the bottom of the firebox, and a minimum of two large pieces of seasoned fuel are added.
+Your Drolet stove will work best if a thick bed of hot embers is maintained in the bottom of the firebox, and a minimum of two large pieces of seasoned fuel are added.
 Combustion efficiency is largely related to establishing a hot ember bed, and hot firebox temperatures.
 The quicker the stove and chimney (flue) get up to normal operating temperatures, the better.
 A small intense fire is preferred to a large smouldering fire, both to improve combustion efficiency and to reduce the amount of creosote build-up.
 The best performance will be obtained by adding relatively small amounts of fuel to a well established ember bed, and then operating with the air inlet control open long enough to achieve a hot fire.
 The wood should be placed with air in between individual pieces.
 Use a poker to make an air channel in the embers below the wood.
 This will allow air to flow under the wood for a more efficient burn.

-In order to achieve an optimum efficiency from the the FW2470, we suggest that you operate it with the air control completely closed.
+In order to achieve an optimum efficiency from your unit, we suggest that you operate it with the air control slightly open (approximately 10%).
 Make sure that you have a good fire going and an adequate ember bed before you completely close the air control.
 Use a chimney thermometer if necessary.
 Closing the air control too soon will lower combustion efficiency and may cause the fire to die out.
+The addition of a blower (if not already included) is highly recommended to maximize your unit's efficiency.